 The Texas Tech University School of Law was among the first law schools in the nation to devote six credits to skills training in the first-year curriculum.
 The Legal Practice (LP) Program is one of the best first-year skills programs in the nation.
 In 2010, U.S. News & World Report ranked the program 18th among all law school legal writing programs.
-It has also received the Texas Tech University Teaching Academy Departmental Excellence in
+The LP program has also received the Texas Tech University Teaching Academy Departmental Excellence in Teaching Award.